Steeping

 Steeping is the soaking of an organic solid, such as leaves, in a liquid (usually water) to extract flavours or to soften it.
 The specific process of teas being prepared for drinking by leaving the leaves in heated water to release the flavour and nutrients is known as steeping.
 Herbal teas may be prepared by decoction, infusion, or maceration.
 Some solids are soaked to remove an ingredient, such as salt, where the solute is not the desired product.

 Corn

 One example is the steeping of corn (or maize), part of the milling process.
 As described by the US Corn Refiners Association, harvested kernels of corn are cleaned and then steeped in water at a temperature of 50 C for 30 to 40 hours.
 In the process their moisture content rises from 15% to 45% and their volume more than doubles.
 The gluten bonds in the corn are weakened and starch is released.
 The corn is then ground to break free the germ and other components, and the water used (steepwater), which has absorbed various nutrients, is recycled for use in animal feeds.

-Oaknuts

-Acorns are an edible nut that should not be eaten raw by humans due to toxic levels of tannins.
-These can be leached out by steeping the nuts in hot water (or cold water, over the course of several months).